team-friendo/signalboost/README.md

-# Signal Blaster JS
+# Signal Boost

-This is a program to allow for subscribable/moderatable text loops overlayed on top of the Signal Secure Messaging service.
+This program provides provides free, subscribable, encrypted mass text blasts over the [signal messaging service](https://www.signal.org/).

+It is being made for and in consultation with frontline activists to help them quickly and safely alert friends to mobilize in times of emergency.

+The stack is a fun mix of nodejs apps, just-in-time docker containers, dbus interfaces, and (as needed) upstream modifications to the lovely [signal-cli](https://github.com/AsamK/signal-cli) java app.

 # Design